Toggle: English / Spanish

 Endometrial adenocarcinoma; Uterine adenocarcinoma; Uterine cancer; Adenocarcinoma - endometrium; Adenocarcinoma - uterus; Cancer - uterine; Cancer - endometrial; Uterine corpus cancer

-Most cases of endometrial cancer occur between the ages of 60 and 70 years, but a few cases may occur before age 40.
+Most cases of endometrial cancer occur between the ages of 60 and 70.
+A few cases may occur before age 40.

-The following increase your risk of endometrial cancer:
+The following factors related to your hormones increase your risk of endometrial cancer:

 Abnormal bleeding from the vagina, including bleeding between periods or spotting/bleeding after menopause